 - Each stop at the highlights will be indicated by the guide.
 They’ll introduce the place that is being visited.
 The leader will, of course, guide the conversation so that participants could ask questions and make comments as well.

 - The city tour will end at the same place as the meeting point.
-Unless you have reserved an option to end your tour at a different point in the city.
+Unless you have reserved an option to end your tour at a different point in the city, of course.

 What are the Bike Tour route options in Buenos Aires?